hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 >     My friend's favorite foods are:
 >     ['pizza', 'falafel', 'carrote cake']

-#### To vertify we have two identical list, we will add a food in each list
+#### To verify we have two identical lists, we will add a new food in each list
 ```python
 my_foods.append('cannoli')
 friend_foods.append('ice cream')